In order to use LINEX version 1 a Lipid data file needs to be uploaded

 The uploaded data can only be used once.
 If you want to change a Computation option or open a new tab make sure the input data is still selected otherwise it has to be re-uploaded.

 Deleting your browser cookies while using LINEX will also lead to a loss of results, because your data is matched by an anonymous session id.
+NOTE: if you upload a new dataset all prior results will be lost!

 When the computation is done a 'View results' button will appear taking you to the analysis page.